sixeyed/docker-windows-workshop/part-6.md

 - `.\part-6\03-test.ps1` - executes the end-to-end test suite (in a containewr)
 - `.\part-6\04-push.ps1` - pushes the build images to the local registry

 That's it!
 Click _Save_ and then click _Build Now_ to start the job.
-You can click on the job number in the lict and select _Console Output_ to viewe the progress of the job.
+You can click on the job number in the lict and select _Console Output_ to view the progress of the job.

+You'll see all the usual Docker commands running, as the CI job builds all the images.
+The Jenkins job is running commands on your local Docker host, so you will see some image layers come from the cache, where Docker has been able to re-use parts of the build.